 Stress rash: Understanding hives

 Itchy skin is something we all experience from time to time.
-Usually this happens as the result of an allergic reaction or an insect bite, or as a side effect of medication.
+Usually this happens as the result of an allergic reaction or an insect bite, or a side effect of medication.
 For some people, though, redness and itching of the skin can be a direct symptom of stress.
 Hives are a common type of skin rash that can occur in up to 1 in 5 people during their lifetime.
 Learn more about the causes and treatment of hives.

 What type of rash is caused by stress?

 Hives, or urticaria, is a type of skin rash that can be triggered by stress.
 It’s quite a distinctive type of rash that causes:

 The raised, itchy patches of skin (sometimes referred to as “weals”) are often one or two centimetres in diameter.

 Hives can develop when the immune system releases histamine and other chemicals in response to a “threat” to your body.
 Sometimes this “threat” might be genuine, like an infection.
 However, sometimes your immune system releases histamine in response to something completely harmless.

 Lots of things can trigger this kind of response from your immune system, including certain foods, cold weather and contact with specific materials and substances.
 According to the NHS, another trigger is the skin becoming very hot and sweaty, which can be caused by exercise, eating spicy foods or experiencing stress.